 The list of schools below have been selected by researching which schools offer similar programs to Brigham Young University.

-- Weber State University in Ogden, UT (67 miles away)
+- Westminster College - Salt Lake City in Ogden, UT (35 miles away)

-- Utah State University in Logan, UT (103 miles away)
+- Western Governors University in Charlotte, NC (37 miles away)

 - Brigham Young University - Idaho in Chubbuck, ID (247 miles away)